 Once again this year we will attempt to handicap the probable Preakness field using angles that have pointed at the winner in past years.
 It is well known that to win the Preakness, you have to have raced in the Kentucky Derby, and if the Derby is not in the horse's past performances he is an immediate toss for the win.
+With this in mind, this angle is worth 2 points whereas all others are worth 1 point each.
 In recent years, only Red Bullet in 2000, Bernardini in 2006, and Rachel Alexandra in 2009 skipped the Derby to win, although some would argue Rachel Alexandra was good enough to win the Derby had her original owner entered her.
-Although Pimlico is always called a speed-favoring oval, about half of the Preakness winners came from off the pace, while 1/3 of winners stalk.
-Horses more than 10 lengths off the pace after half a mile generally don't win the Black Eyed Susans and closers need to be in contention at the top of the stretch.
+Despite Pimlico being referred to as a speed-favoring oval, about half of the Preakness winners came from off the pace, while 1/3 of winners stalk.
+Horses more than 9 lengths off the pace after half a mile generally don't win the Black-Eyed Susans and closers need to be in contention at the top of the stretch.

 We also recommend checking workout patterns in the final week since these are a good indicator of who is ready.
-Preferably you're looking for horses that came out of the Derby and only had one (no more, no less) workout between starts, not necessarily at Pimlico.
-Not having a work between the Derby and the Preakness is usually a negative, although the last two winners, Shackleford and Lookin At Lucky, did not have a timed workout between the Derby and Preakness.
+Preferably you're looking for horses that came out of the Derby and only had one (no more, no less) workout between starts, not necessarily at Pimlico, not necessarily a "bullet", and preferably 4 or 5 furlongs in distance.
+Not having a work between the Derby and the Preakness is usually a negative.

 Where there is a tie in points we will list the horses in alphabetical order.